 Lilac essential oil is particularly useful for people dealing with high-stress levels, anxiety, a weak immune system, parasitic infections, sunburn, premature aging, wrinkles, fever, inflammatory conditions, cuts, scrapes, and bruises.

 As one of the most popular aromatherapy oils on the market, lilac essential oil is well known for its effects on stress and anxiety.
-Simply inhaling a few whiffs of lilac essential oil can impact your limbic system, promoting feelings of calmness and lowering stress hormone levels in the body.
+Simply inhaling a few whiffs of this oil can impact your limbic system, promoting feelings of calmness and lowering stress hormone levels in the body.
 This can lead to better sleep and lower levels of depression, as well as a reduced risk of chronic disease.

-In many parts of the world, lilac essential oil has been used to cleanse the body of internal parasites and intestinal worms.
-While many people think of digestive aids as something to consume, it is not recommended that you consume lilac essential oil.
+In many parts of the world, the lilac essential oil has been used to cleanse the body of internal parasites and intestinal worms.
+While many people think of digestive aids as something to consume, it is not recommended that you consume it.
 Inhaling these powerful compounds or applying them to the skin is enough to promote their effects internally.

-People who prefer natural house cleaners, as opposed to mainstream products that may contain harsh chemicals, lilac essential oil is often relied upon.
+People who prefer natural house cleaners, as opposed to mainstream products that may contain harsh chemicals, the lilac essential oil is often relied upon.
 The antiviral, antibacterial, antifungal and anti-parasitic nature of this oil, combined with its pleasant smell, make this an excellent ingredient in cleaning products.

 Side Effects of Lilac Essential Oil

 Lilac essential oil does incur certain side effects, particularly when used improperly or by certain groups of people with pre-existing conditions or allergies.
-The active ingredients in lilac essential oil can be very powerful and can have serious side effects if consumed or used incorrectly.
+The active ingredients in this oil can be very powerful and can have serious side effects if consumed or used incorrectly.

 - Allergies – Lilac essential oil does have a reputation for being an allergenic substance, so when you first begin using the oil, apply a small amount to a patch of skin and wait for 60-90 minutes to see if an allergic reaction occurs.
-If you use lilac essential oil and experience any sort of negative side effect, discontinue use immediately and speak with your doctor.
+If you use it and experience any sort of negative side effect, discontinue use immediately and speak with your doctor.